Discover the best Mrs Hinch cleaning tips all in one place, plus her favourite cleaning products for your home.

 Sophie's dad used the paste to scrub off the grime from the silver goblets before getting the cream out to give them a proper polish.

-The Sonic scrubber
+17. The Sonic Scrubber

 Looking a little like a giant electric toothbrush, the sonic scrubber is a battery-powered cleaning brush with a non-slip handle and a long head so it can reach into all the nooks and crannies you can't quite get to.

 Sophie uses it to clean everything from the grout in the kitchen to the ins and outs of her washing machine.